oliverester/valuing-vicinity/README.md

 Ensure all requirements from the `requirements.txt` file are met.
 To start training, run `python main.py --conf_file <path-to-configuration-file>`.

-The results will be looged into the `logdir` directory.
+The results will be logged into the `logdir` directory.

 ## Example